 CHICAGO LAKEFRONT VS EVERYWHERE ELSE

 If you’re planning to take photos along the lakefront, you’ll need to dress differently than if you’re planning to be five miles west and, different still if you’re going to be in the suburbs (nicknamed “Chicagoland area”).
 Why?
-The lakefront is cooler in the Summer and warmer in Winter (that may feel relative), sometimes as much as 5-10 degrees.
+The lakefront is cooler in the Summer and “warmer” in Winter, sometimes as much as 5-10 degrees.

 Pro Tip #1: When checking the weather forecast, temperature won’t give you the complete story.
 Always check and dress according to the “Feels Like” temperature – in Winter, this can be “wind chill” and in Summer “heat index”.